JapaneseMayonnaise/shimbaofficial-gatsby/src/pages/growthLogResources/posts/what-to-do-when-you-get-unable-to-sudo.md

 ---
-title: "What to do when your machine is 'unable to resolve host MACHINE_NAME: Name or service not known'"
+title: "What to do when sudo won't work"
 date: "2020-09-25"
 ---